On the dynamic toroidal multipoles from localized electric current distributions: Discussion and conclusion

 It is also often stated that three multipolar families, including the toroidal one, are needed in order to expand a general charge-current distribution, while the radiation that they emit can be described with only two multipolar families \cite{Radescu2002,Savinov2014,Zhang2015}.
 Starting from Eq. (\ref{eq2:expand}), our analysis makes clear that, indeed, three multipolar families are needed to describe the source, and only two are needed to describe the fields radiated by it.
 It also makes clear that the third family is constituted by the longitudinal multipoles, and {\em not} the toroidal multipoles.
 The fact that the longitudinal field is zero outside the sources explains why the number of necessary multipolar families decreases by one when going from the sources to the fields.

-Finally, it is also stated \cite{Radescu2002,Papasimakis2016} that the toroidal multipoles can be separated using spectroscopic techniques.
+Finally, it is also stated in Refs. \onlinecite{Radescu2002,Papasimakis2016} that the toroidal multipoles can be separated using spectroscopic techniques.
 The separation is to be enabled by exploiting the extra frequency dependent weighting of the toroidal multipoles [$k^2=(\omega/c)^2$] with respect to the electric multipoles.
-The steps going from Eqs. (\ref{eq2:aexact}) to (\ref{eq2:tapprox}) reveal that the different $k$ scaling comes from the different terms in the series expansion of the spherical Bessel functions.
-We stopped in the second lowest order, but each of the infinite number of terms in the complete expansion has an extra $k^2$ weight with respect to its predecessor.
-One can make a similar expansion of the magnetic multipoles $\bjm$ (see \cite[Sec.
-4]{FerCor2015b}).
-Each of this doubly infinite number of formally obtained terms is not an independent degree of freedom.
+It is straightforward to prove that, should this be actually possible, there would exist a doubly infinite number of independent multipolar families, and not just a third one.
+This unphysical outcome shows that the conjectured separability is not possible.
+In order to show this, let us assume that it is possible.
+The steps going from Eqs. (\ref{eq2:aexact}) to (\ref{eq2:tapprox}) reveal that the extra $k^2$ scaling comes from different terms in the series expansion of the spherical Bessel functions.
+We stopped at the second lowest order, but each of the infinite number of terms in the complete expansion has an extra $k^2$ weight with respect to its predecessor.
+Additionally, one can make a similar expansion of the magnetic multipoles $\bjm$ (see Sec.
+4 in Ref. \onlinecite{FerCor2015b}).
+If the separate measurement of the terms with additional $k^2$ factors where possible, as conjectured in Box 2 of Ref. \onlinecite{Papasimakis2016}, there would be not just an extra independent multipolar family, but a doubly infinite number of them.
+The physical reality is that each of this doubly infinite number of {\em formally obtained} terms is not an independent degree of freedom.
 The multipolar electromagnetic transitions that determine the spectroscopic response of a system of charges and currents are completely characterized by using the two possible parities, electric and magnetic.
 The spectroscopic measurements of $\{\ajm,\bjm\}$ already contain all the available information.
-On the other hand, should the analysis of the spectroscopic data make use of models limited to the lowest order, the inclusion of the second lowest order terms can only improve it, and the use of exact expressions like Eq. (\ref{eq2:aexact}), Eqs. (\ref{eq2:explicit}), and \cite[Eq.
-20]{FerCor2015b} will optimize it.
+On the other hand, should the analysis of the spectroscopic data make use of models limited to the lowest order, the inclusion of the second lowest order terms can only improve it, and the use of exact expressions like Eq. (\ref{eq2:aexact}), Eq. (\ref{eq2:explicit}), and Eq.
+(20) in Ref. \onlinecite{FerCor2015b} will optimize it.

 In conclusion: Our analysis proves that the dynamic toroidal multipoles do not have an independent physical meaning with respect to their interaction with electromagnetic waves.
 Their formal meaning is clear, however: They are higher order terms of an expansion of the transverse multipolar coefficients of electric parity in the electromagnetic size of the source.